mgvictoriano/JavaSnakeGame/README.md

 javac SnakeGame.java
 java SnakeGame
 ```

-## Gameplay

-- Control the snake using the 'W', 'A', 'S', and 'D' keys.
-- Collect apples to increase your score.
-- Beware of the turbo and slow-down apples that affect the snake's speed.
-- Click the "Reset" button to start a new game.

 ##  Dependencies
 The game does not have any external dependencies beyond the Java Standard Library.
 The project's configuration is managed through the provided pom.xml and Java compilation.